A Hands-On Immersion in Oaxaca's Culture & Embroidery Traditions

 • What is Covered on Trip

-All meals (except lunch on three studio days), lodging, tours, transport, activities, and workshop fees are included.
+Gratuity for all meals and services are included.
 Alcohol during meals, souvenirs, and some optional activities are not included.
 Lodging is not included for local participants.

 • Price & Payment Schedule